-Discover has become the first of the major credit card issuers to unveil the details of how its cards will operate under new, stricter credit card regulations.
+Discover is the first of the major credit card issuers to give cardholders details of new terms under credit card law provisions.

 The new terms abolish fees and practices banned by a credit card reform law that goes into effect next year, but introduce other charges to take their place.